marcelmaatkamp/docker-piaware/README.md

   --env PASSWORD=<password> \
   marcelmaatkamp/piaware
 ```
- * you are now eligable for a premium account!
+ * you are now eligable for a [premium account worth $89/month](http://flightaware.com/commercial/premium)!